yugabyte/yugabyte-db/docs/content/latest/admin/yb-admin.md

 #### create_snapshot_schedule

 Creates a snapshot schedule.
-A schedule consists of a list of objects to be included in a snapshot, a time interval at which to back them up, and a retention time.
+A schedule consists of a list of objects to be included in a snapshot, a time interval at which to take snapshots for them, and a retention time.

 Returns a schedule ID in JSON format.